decode why

 ICF Professional Certified Coach: Highlights my ability to not just deliver a report, but to help your teams implement the findings and apply them to their day-to-day strategies.

-Featured Speaker & Industry Advocate: My work has been vetted on national and international stages, speaking to audiences of over 10,000, and I am an active member of leading professional organizations like Women in Research.
+Featured Speaker & Industry Advocate: My work has been vetted on national and international stages, speaking to audiences of over 10,000, and I am an active member of leading professional organizations like Women in Research, and QRCA.

 A: Pricing is based on the initial 100-hour project scope and the option to work with me on continued strategy training for your teams.
 The investment is provided during our initial consultation, once we have a clear understanding of your organization’s specific challenges and goals.